anairoS/my-git-tutorial/README.md

 # my-git-tutorial

-My name is Soriyana Hor
+My name is Soriyana Hor.
+I am at the university.

 This file has been edited on my computer.